P0128

 If the gauge goes hot, not cold, that is a different problem — see overheating guidance.

-Long-term cool running increases fuel use and emissions — worth fixing, not years of deferral.
+Long-term cool running increases fuel use and emissions — worth fixing, not years of putting it off.

 Common causes